 Income Share Agreements Come with a Payment Cap

-A payment cap refers to the maximum amount that you could be required to pay.
+A payment cap refers to the maximum debt that you could be required to pay.
 Some income share agreements cap at 1.5 times the initial tuition cost.
 This means that if your tuition costs $12,000, the maximum amount you could have to pay is $18,000.

 The payment cap ensures that you never pay more than a predetermined amount regardless of how high your income gets.
 Hitting the payment cap is one way to fulfill your ISA obligation.